thomaswolgast/gaopf/README.md

 ## Pipenv

 This project uses pipenv for the required packages!
+Simply type `pipenv install` to create a virtual environment and install all required packages within. (pipenv must be installed first!)

 ## Project as package